EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr6/ns-pbr6.md

 <b>srcIPv6</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv6 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.

+<b>operator</b>
+Logical operator.
+Possible values: =, !=, EQ, NEQ

+<b>srcIPv6Val</b>
+IP address or range of IP addresses to match against the source IP address of an outgoing IPv6 packet.
+In the command line interface, separate the range with a hyphen and enclose within brackets.

 <b>srcPort</b>
 Port number or range of port numbers to match against the source port number of an outgoing IPv6 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.
 For example: [40-90].

+<b>srcPortVal</b>
+Source port (range).
+Maximum value: 65535

 <b>destIPv6</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv6 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.

+<b>destIPv6Val</b>
+IP address or range of IP addresses to match against the destination IP address of an outgoing IPv6 packet.
+In the command line interface, separate the range with a hyphen and enclose within brackets.

 <b>destPort</b>
 Port number or range of port numbers to match against the destination port number of an outgoing IPv6 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.
 For example: [40-90].
 Note: The destination port can be specified only for TCP and UDP protocols.

+<b>destPortVal</b>
+Destination port (range).
+Maximum value: 65535

 <b>srcMac</b>
 MAC address to match against the source MAC address of an outgoing IPv6 packet.

+<b>srcMacMask</b>
+Used to define range of Source MAC address.
+It takes string of 0 and 1, 0s are for exact match and 1s for wildcard.
+For matching first 3 bytes of MAC address, srcMacMask value "000000111111".
+Default value: "000000000000"

 <b>protocol</b>
 Protocol, identified by protocol name, to match against the protocol of an outgoing IPv6 packet.